sshaw/markdown_usage/README.md

 #### `:sections`

 Sections to extract from the `:source`.
-These must be the headings without the leading format characters.
+These must be the headings without the leading or trailing heading format characters.

+If the heading text has other formatting characters, they must be included (see [Examples](#examples)).

 Can be a `String` or an `Array` of strings.

 #### `:source`

-Location of usage Markdown to print, defaults to your programs's  `__END__` section.
+Location of usage Markdown to print, defaults to your program's data (`__END__`) section.

 To load a Markdown `README` from your project's root directory set this to `README`.